OpenICT-Hanze/OpenICT-Checkin-Docs/docs/source/api.rst

 		}

 /api/v1/getAnswerAll:
-	Returns a JSON with all answres written.
+	Returns a JSON with all answers written.

+/api/v1/getAnswerById/{id}:
+	Returns a JSON of all answers by id.

 /api/v1/getFormAnswers/{form_id}:
 	Returns a JSON with the answers in the row form_id.